bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 Ooh, It's not an array of messages, it's a dictionary.
 Updating custom decoder fixed this issue.

-# afterRetro : - Everything done here was done after retrospective was submitted

 ## Unit Test : createLocalThread()

 ## Unit Test: createLocalMessage()